saucecontrol/PhotoSauce/doc/main.md

 ### Crop: Rectangle

 A System.Drawing.Rectangle that specifies which part of the input image should be included.
 If the rectangle is empty and the [ResizeMode](#resizemode-cropscalemode) is set to `Crop`, the image will be cropped automatically.
 Points given for this rectangle must be expressed in terms of the input image.

+If the input image has an [Exif Orientation](http://sylvana.net/jpegcrop/exif_orientation.html) tag, rotation and/or flipping will be applied to the image before the crop.
+Crop values should be expressed in terms of the image's correct orientation, not the encoded orientation.

 Default value: Rectangle.Empty